-How to take itSpirulina can be taken in capsules, or it comes in many green drinks including IVL's All Day Energy Greens.
-The taste of pure Spirulina can be challenging for some, which is why consuming it in the delicious tasting All Day Energy Greens is a great choice.
+How to take itSpirulina can be taken in capsules, or it comes in many green drinks.
+The taste of pure Spirulina can be challenging for some, which is why consuming it in a delicious smoothie is a great choice.
 Spanish researchers have another yummy suggestion-combine Spirulina with cocoa powder!
 They point out that the Kuna Indians of Panama, who regularly consume large amounts of flavonoid-rich cocoa, are virtually free of hypertension and strokes-even though they salt their food.
 Therefore, they submit that cocoa powder would not only add to the health benefits of Spirulina, but would also mask the "somewhat disagreeable" flavor of the algae.
 The therapeutic dose of Spirulina ranges from 1 to 8 grams a day.

 Super easyAdding the extraordinary health benefits of a superfood to your diet every day is super easy.
-For example, one scoop of All Day Energy Greens can be added to a smoothie or simpler yet, added to a few ounces of water.
 If you are like most Americans, your diet is not supplying you with all the nutrients you need.
 Adding some nutritional supplements and superfoods can provide dramatic health-boosting and protective effects.
 Because it is so super easy to consume these every day, you should start taking them today!
 Add a little exercise, get to bed by 10 PM, and take a few minutes out each day to take some deep breaths and you'll be amazed at how much better you look and feel.

 - Kulshreshtha, et al. "Spirulina in health care management."
 Curr Pharm Biotechnol.
 2008 Oct;9(5):400-405.